-During the winter months, when largemouth bass seemingly disappear from Long Island’s fresh waters, chain pickerel supply enjoyable fishing for anglers willing to bear the cold.
+During the off-season in saltwater, I turn my attention to the freshwater ponds to catch bass, trout and occasionally panfish.
+But when largemouth bass seemingly disappear from Long Island’s fresh waters, the ponds’ winter pickerel populations supply enjoyable fishing for anglers willing to bear the cold.

 (Note: On The Water is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.)